 Program areas at Lifecycle Building Center

 Lifecycle Building centers material reuse Center provides affordable, reclaimed Building materials, with priority given to residents, businesses and nonprofits in low-income communities near lbcs facility in southwest atlanta.
-Since beginning operations in 2011, lbc has saved 12 million pounds of usable Building materials from disposal and created $5.5 million in community savings through deep discounts on Building materials and more than 400 in-kind material grants to 280 nonprofit organizations.
+Since beginning operations in 2011, lbc has saved 12.9 million pounds of usable Building materials from disposal and created $6.1 million in community savings through deep discounts on Building materials and 450+ in-kind material grants to 350+ nonprofit organizations.
 The Center is open 5 days per week, tuesday through saturday, and visitors can drop off material donations during business hours.
 The Center houses salvaged materials such as doors, windows, cabinets, hardware, flooring, appliances, plumbing, lighting, lumber, architectural components and more.
-In 2024, lbcs goal is to divert a minimum of 1.2 million pounds of Building materials from landfills and extend an addl $600,000 in material savings to the community.
+In 2024, lbc saved over 790,000 pounds of material from disposal and generated over $600,000 in material cost savings.
+Lbcs 2025 goal is to save 1.1 million pounds of material.

-Provide assistance to qualifying nfp orgs, schools and houses of faith through in-kind bldg material donations to lower the cost of their construction projects.
-Lbc has awarded more than 400 Building material grants to 280 nfp organizations since 2011.
-In 2024, lbc is seeking to award 40 material grants to area nonprofits, with priority given to organizations located in southwest and westside atlanta communities, as well as nonprofits who are Building affordable housing.
-Past grant recipients include atlanta beltline partnership, atlanta land trust, big brothers big sisters of metro atlanta, boys & girls club, food well alliance, Georgia trust for historic preservation, grove park foundation, habitat for humanity, hollis innovation academy, homeaid atlanta, hosea feed the hungry, nicholas house, partnership for southern equity, rebuilding together atl, southface institute, the stonehaven school, trees atlanta, united way, west atl watershed alliance and westside future fund.
+Provide assistance to qualifying nonprofits through in-kind bldg material donations to lower the cost of their construction projects.
+Lbc has awarded 450+ Building material grants to 350+ nfp organizations since 2011.
+In 2024, lbc awarded over $182,000 in material grants to 54 organizations, with priority given to orgs serving southwest and westside atlanta communities, and nonprofits who are Building affordable housing.
+Grant recipients include atlanta beltline partnership, atlanta land trust, big brothers big sisters of metro atlanta, boys & girls club, food well alliance, Georgia trust for historic preservation, grove park foundation, habitat for humanity, hollis innovation academy, homeaid atlanta, hosea feed the hungry, nicholas house, partnership for southern equity, rebuilding together atl, southface institute, the stonehaven school, trees atlanta, united way, west atl watershed alliance and westside future fund.

-Assist with deconstruction svcs to maximize the amt.
+Provide deconstruction svcs to maximize the amt.
 Of usable bldg materials recovered for reuse as an alternative to demolition.
-Deconstruction is the practice of disassembling a buildings components so that the bldg materials can be reused.
+Deconstruction is the practice of disassembling a buildings components so bldg materials can be reused.
 Deconstruction can also serve as a sustainable career path for at-risk individuals.
-Since 2016, lbc has provided deconstruction training to 60 men transitioning from homelessness and incarceration, lbc launched a new workforce development program in 2023 called breaking barriers through deconstruction using an asset-based community development approach with a coalition of more than forty partners called rebuildatl. (see lifecyclebuildingcenterorgrebuild... breaking barriers trains 20 individuals each year in deconstruction and sustainability, and connects them with employment opportunities in construction, residential remodeling, facilities management and more. (see vimeo.com/xxx-xx-xxxx)
+Between 2016-2020, lbc provided deconstruction training to 60 men transitioning from homelessness and incarceration.
+In 2023, lbc launched a workforce training program called breaking barriers through deconstruction using an asset-based community development approach with our rebuildatl coalition partners. (see lifecyclebuildingcenterorgrebuild... breaking barriers trains 20 individuals each year in deconstruction, construction, weatherization and energy-efficiency, and connects them with employment. (see vimeo.com/xxx-xx-xxxx)